 This action puts the node in a specific zone.

 This action allows the user to select and run scripts to test a machine’s underlying hardware.
-See Hardware testing for further details.

 This action releases a machine from a locked state.